 • Degrees will be considered on an individual basis and if you already hold a first degree with an upper second class honours or above, you may be eligible to study our pre-registration MSc Mental Health Nursing

-If English is not your first language, you will need an IELTS score of 7.0 with a minimum of 7.0 in all skills, or a recognised equivalent.
+If English is not your first language, you will need an IELTS score of 7.0 with a minimum of 7.0 in reading, listening and speaking and 6.5 in writing, or a recognised equivalent.
 If your level of English language is currently below IELTS 7.0 we recommend you consider an appropriate Sheffield Hallam University Pre-sessional English course which will enable you to achieve the required level of English.

 Helping your application succeed

 Experience of interacting with members of the public from a range of backgrounds in different settings is essential when applying to a health or social care course.
 It is important to be able to understand and explain how your experiences relate to the activities and qualities which are required of nurses caring for individuals living with a mental health issue.
 The NHS values are key to all our health courses.
 For further information on the standards required of students in nursing and midwifery professions please take a look at the Nursing and Midwifery Council's code of conduct

 There are many ways you can gain experience - this might be as part of a programme of study or in a paid or voluntary capacity, and doesn't always need to be within a care setting.
 Interacting with people with different life experiences will help you develop a deeper level of understanding of the diversity of the population who access health and social care.
 In your personal statement please reflect upon your learning from any of these experiences demonstrating an understanding of the profession and a genuine, reasoned commitment to studying a mental health nursing course.